w3c/web-of-things-framework/documents/types.md

 ## Things

-Things can have properties, actions and events:
+Things may have a combination of properties, actions and events:

 ## Properties